Recovery after training: The best supplements

 • Ideally in a dosage of 5-10g per serving

-Omega-3 fatty acids , particularly EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), are potent natural anti-inflammatories found in fish oil and some plant sources.
+Omega-3 fatty acids, especially EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), are potent natural anti-inflammatories found in fish oil and some plant sources.

 • Reduce training-induced inflammation

-• Improve blood flow, which leads to better nutrient supply to the muscles
+• Improve blood flow, leading to better nutrient supply to the muscles

 • Support muscle protein synthesis

-According to a study from Washington University, omega-3 fatty acids can reduce inflammatory biomarkers by up to 35% after exercise.
+According to a Study from Washington University can reduce inflammatory biomarkers after training by up to 35%.

 Important ingredients: